digideskio/support-tools/timeseries/README.md

         sysmon:sysmon.log

-  This will enable all metrics whose names start with "sysmon" from the file sysmon.log, which includes information such as size and operations related to the associated collection.
+  This will enable all metrics whose names start with "sysmon" from the file sysmon.log, which includes information such as CPU and disk utilization statistics.

 * **Stack trace samples.** For some deeper investigations tack trace sample can be useful for "advanced" analysis on in-house repros, and